Bob Robinson

 Past PhD Students

-Mhairi Laird completed her PhD studies with me in 2010, which focused on the determining the roles of the different cell types (in particular pericytes) in regulating luteal angiogenesis.
-In her initial studies, she showed pericytes migrates ahead of endothelial cells during CL formation and pericyte area increased radidly in the early stages of angiogenesis.
-In her later studies, she developed a novel serum-free angiogenesis culture system to study endothelial cell networks during luteinisation.
+Mhairi Laird completed her PhD studies in 2010, which focused on the determining the roles of the different cell types (in particular pericytes) in regulating luteal angiogenesis.
+She has shown that pericytes migrate ahead of endothelial cells during CL formation and that pericyte area increased rapidly in the early stages of angiogenesis.
+She also developed a novel serum-free angiogenesis culture system to study formation of endothelial cell networks during luteinisation.
 Using this system, she demonstrated that luteal endothelial cells were more sensitive to FGF rather than VEGFA inhibition.
-Moreover, FGF2, but not VEGFA, was able to induce the earlier and more extensive formation of endothelial cell sprouting.
+Moreover, FGF2, but not VEGFA, was induced the precocious and more extensive sprouting of endothelial cells. http://www.reproduction-online.org/content/138/6/869.long

-In 2011, Chitra Joseph completed her PhD studies with me (in conjunction with Biosciences) where she investigated the regulation and function of secreted protein acidic, rich in cysteine (SPARC) in the ovary.
+In 2011, Chitra Joseph completed her PhD studies with me where she investigated the regulation and function of secreted protein acidic, cysteine-rich (SPARC) in the ovary.
 She found that SPARC was differentially regulated during folliculogenesis but interesting was massively up-regulated in the collapsed follicle following ovulation.
 Further studies showed that TGFB and fibronectin, but not LH were likely candidate regulator of this.
-Interestingly, in the absence of low FGF2 and VEGFA a proteolytic fragment of SPARC stimulated both luteal angiogenesis and progesterone production in vitro.
+Interestingly, in the absence of low FGF2 and VEGFA, a proteolytic fragment of SPARC stimulated both luteal angiogenesis and progesterone production in vitro. http://www.reproduction-online.org/content/early/2012/06/25/REP-12-0099.long